About the event

 The final film screening and panel on Thursday evening (Eye in The Sky) is only free to University students and staff however.
 You will need to collect tickets from the National Media Museum to gain entry for this.
 Show your student or staff cards for a ticket or pay as ‘normal customer’ if you are not a University of Bradford student or staff member.

 Talks accompany the screenings from experts in the field of conflict resolution and media analysis.
 Panels and question and answer sessions follow each film.
-Take a look at the Schedule for more information.
+Take a look at the Schedule for more information about the screenings.
 This year features Professor Paul Rogers, Professor Caroline Hughes and several more high profile academics.
+See our list of speakers.

 PhD Research Workshop